Miabread/language-test/libary/core/optional.md

 ## if()

-Evaluate a block if a condition is `True`.
+Evaluates a block if a condition is `True`.

 This is similar to `if` statements in other languages, but notably this `if` can return a value.
 The result of the function is either a `Some(R)` if the block ran or a `Nothing` otherwise.